ericagol/TTV_review/README.md

 abnormally high, so we'll eliminate this one.

 So, now I need to figure out how to make Dan's plot. [ ]

+10/18/2016
+To get the Julia call of TTVFast working (see https://github.com/kdeck/TTVFast/tree/master/jl_version), I had to make sure the path  is added for the TTVFast.jl function, and I also had to add an absolute path to the TTVFast.jl code since a relative path doesn't work when one moves to a different directory.
+There probably is a better way to code this up so that a path can be passed to the library in TTVFast.jl, but at the moment I'm not sure how to do this.

+Okay, got the Julia version of TTVFast working, and managed to repeat runs with different parameters.
+Unfortunately TTVFast seems to be missing transits on occasion...  not sure why. [ ]  I should probably write parameters to a file, call TTVFast directly, and see if the problem persists.

+10/19/2016

+Okay, I successfully made a chopping comparison plot with masses differing by a factor of ~10:

+Here are the zero-eccentricity & e_1=e_2 = 0.04 eccentricity parameters:
+julia> p0
+16-element Array{Float64,1}:
+   0.000295995
+   1.0
+   1.0e-6
+  10.0
+   0.0
+  90.0
+   0.0
+   0.0
+ 293.193
+   1.0e-6
+  15.2
+   0.0
+  90.0
+   0.0
+   0.0
+ 183.256

+julia> p
+16-element Array{Float64,1}:
+   0.000295995
+   1.0
+   1.09465e-7
+  10.0
+   0.04
+  90.0
+   0.0
+  90.0
+ 203.193
+   9.03319e-8
+  15.2
+   0.04
+  90.0
+   0.0
+ 270.0
+ -86.7444